 This was before the days of, “sometimes God says yes, sometimes He says no, sometimes He says wait a while.“

 The idea of not receiving what you ask in prayer is completely foreign to the life and teachings of Jesus.

 He also rejected weird religious idioms that still surround the concepts of prayer today.
-Such as the genie mentality that claims if you ask God for something, you can never truly be sure what to expect (Matt 7:8-11).
-He may give it to you . . .
+Such as the Monkey’s Paw Mentality that claims if you ask God for something, you can never truly be sure what to expect (Matt 7:8-11).

 3. He made, “cruel and heartless” statements in times of tragedy that connected sin to physical calamity (Luke 13:4-5).

 Jesus uses a recent accident in which 18 people were killed by a falling tower, and warned that unless there was repentance, more would perish.
 Young’s Literal Translation says they would perish in like manner.
-He also told a man who had been crippled for 38 years to stop sinning otherwise a worse thing would happen to him.
+He also told a man who had been crippled for 38 years to stop sinning otherwise a worse thing would happen to him (John 5:14).